 3. The Car Isn't Wasted

-When a clunker is sat on a driveway or in a garage, it is performing no function and serving only to waste and degrade.
-Selling it to a junkyard is a good way to ensure that the car, or the constituent parts of the car, go to good use.
+When a clunker has sat on a driveway or in a garage, it performs no function as it slowly degrades.
+Selling it to a junkyard is an excellent way to ensure that the car or the resultant parts get put to good use.
+It's an eco-friendly thing to do.